Leeds Supertram: New tram proposal

 Prior to the cancellation of the eastern leg of HS2 in November 2021, reports emerged in the Daily Mail that the government would fund the construction of a tram network in Leeds as "consolation" for the cancelled high-speed rail link.
 Leeds City Council criticised the proposals as being insufficient to replace the regional and national connections that would have been provided by HS2.
 Earlier in January 2021, the West Yorkshire Combined Authority had revealed plans to develop a mass transit network, with options of light rail, tram-trains or a BRT system being considered across West Yorkshire.
+The government commitment was restated in a party conference speech in 2023, this time as consolation for the cancelled Phase 2b to Manchester.